Online business courses

 Australian entrepreneur, blogger, speaker, founder of RedBalloon and co-founder of Big Red Group.

 After launching the Australian online success story RedBalloon in 2001, Naomi went on to co-found Big Red Group (BRG) with partner David Anderson in 2017.

-Headquartered in Sydney's CBD Australia, Big Red Group is the largest marketplace of experiences in ANZ, and home to leading brands including Adrenaline, Lime&Tonic, and RedBalloon.
+Headquartered in Sydney's CBD Australia, Big Red Group is the largest marketplace of experiences in ANZ, and home to leading brands including Adrenaline, Experience Oz, Lime&Tonic, and RedBalloon.

 Australian owned and operated, Big Red Group leads and grows the experience economy through, know-how, state-of-the-art tech platforms, industry alliances and partnerships.

 At Big Red Group we deliver connection to audiences, opportunities for growth and leadership in driving sustainable results for community.
 In 2021, Big Red Group serves an experience approximately every 30 seconds.